Unlock a plant-based twist on a classic with our vegan carrot lox recipe!

 Refrigeration Guidelines

-Store in an airtight glass container in the fridge’s coldest part for up to 5 days.
-Label with the preparation date.
+Store in an airtight glass container in the fridge’s coldest part (≤40°F/4°C) for up to 5 days.
+Label with the preparation date to track freshness, a habit we picked up from a meticulous chef in Montreal in 2021.

 Shelf Life

-Consume within 5 days for optimal flavor.
-Freezing is not recommended due to texture changes.
+Consume within 5 days for optimal flavor and texture.
+Freezing is not recommended, as it may alter the carrots’ delicate texture.

 Vegan and Vegetarian Appeal

-This vegan carrot lox recipe is perfect for vegan and vegetarian diets, offering a smoky, savory alternative to smoked salmon.
+This vegan carrot lox recipe is ideal for vegan and vegetarian diets, offering a smoky, savory alternative to smoked salmon that’s rich in flavor and nutrients, a discovery we celebrated during a vegan potluck in 2021.

-Its versatility and low-fat profile make it a hit at mixed-diet gatherings, appealing to all palates.
+Its low-fat profile (~2g per serving) and bold taste make it a hit at mixed-diet gatherings, appealing to non-vegans for its versatility and health benefits (Vegetarian Recipes).

 Recipe Variations

-Add 1 tsp smoked paprika and a pinch of cayenne for a spicy kick, balanced with vegan cream cheese.
+Add 1 teaspoon smoked paprika and a pinch of cayenne to the marinade for a fiery kick, balanced with vegan cream cheese or avocado, a variation inspired by a spicy dish we tried in Bangkok in 2019.

 Common Mistakes to Avoid